mattuz/TDDE25-SC2-bot/README.md

 # StarCraft II Python Bot
-This repository contains a passive CommandCenterPy-based bot for StarCraft II.
+This repository contains a passive PyCommandCenter-based bot for StarCraft II.
 It is intended to be a reasonable starting-point for creating your own StarCraft II-playing system.

 ## Setup for creating your own bot